davidthaler/SimpleTree/README.md

 The nodes are numbered in [preorder](https://en.wikipedia.org/wiki/Tree_traversal#Pre-order) (root, left subtree, right subtree).
 Node numbers start at 0, which is the root.

-This data format is pretty much masked if you use the sklearn-compatible estimator.
+This data format is masked if you use the sklearn-compatible estimator.

 ## Performance